Our Leaders

 Our leaders represent the nation’s top educational institutions and have held positions with such reputed organizations as the Peace Corps, Teach for America, the Fulbright Program, and more.
 They are authors, researchers, engineers, designers, photographers, educators, and practicing professionals.
 They bring real-world experience, unique perspectives, and contagious enthusiasm for learning and for the world around us.
 In short, they are perfectly equipped to help our students experience the world through the Smithsonian lens.
 As such, our leaders are selected from a highly competitive pool of diverse and qualified candidates, each of whom holds exceptional experience in their fields, in youth engagement, and in travel.

-All leaders hold bachelor’s degrees or have significant professional and teaching experience, are certified in CPR and first aid, and are background checked yearly.
+All leaders hold at least a bachelor’s degree or have significant professional and teaching experience, are certified in CPR and first aid, and are background checked yearly.

 Leaders are recruited, interviewed, and hired by our collaborating partner, Putney Student Travel.
 Learn more about leadership requirements, the hiring process, or to apply to lead.